 - You get a $30 credit per primary card account; spending by additional card members also qualifies, but it counts towards the primary card member’s $30 credit

 - The terms state that “eligible purchases do not include fees or interest charges, purchases or reloading of prepaid cards, purchases of gift cards, person-to-person payments including those for goods and services, or purchases of other cash equivalents”

 This is an easy $180 in value with the Amex Platinum

 I have to give Amex a lot of credit here, because this makes it really easy to justify holding onto the Amex Platinum Card.
 In fairness, the up to $40 in monthly credits available in 2020 were worth more on the surface, but a single $30 credit is easier to use, and also gives you more flexibility.

 Ordinarily, I don’t use PayPal much, but there are plenty of merchants that accept PayPal, which should make this easy enough to maximize.
-My first thought is to simply use this to reload my Starbucks balance each month, since Starbucks accepts PayPal.
-However, I’m not sure if that would technically be excluded based on the terms.
-If anyone has any thoughts or tips, I’d love to hear them.
+Personally I’ve been using this to add value to my Starbucks balance every month, since that’s an easy way to maximize this perk.

 In terms of the overall value proposition of the Amex Platinum, the card has a $550 annual fee.
 Credits this year include the following:

 - $180 worth of PayPal credits